1.2 Why is UDL Important? What Does the Research Say?

 - Identify the student variables that may have impacted student success.

-- What are some strategies you might have used to increase student success?
+- What are some strategies you might have used to empower students, allow for greater agency, or encourage participation in their learning process?

 One of the three principles of UDL, it aims to provide learners with multiple ways to access and comprehend information and experiences (e.g., video, audio, graphics, symbols, tactile objects).
 Also referred to as the "what" of learning.